Contrastive vision-language learning with paraphrasing and negation: SemCLIP: Semantic CLIP with Paraphrasing and Negation

-Given an image-text pair $(I, c)$, where $c$ is the textual caption description of image $I$, SemCLIP generates two additional captions: \begin{itemize} \item a paraphrased caption $c^+$, preserving the meaning of $c$ but differing in lexical or syntactic structure; \item a negated caption $c^-$, representing the opposite or logical negation of the original description. \end{itemize}
+\textbf{Caption Augmentation:} given an image-text pair $(I, c)$, where $c$ is the textual caption of image $I$, SemCLIP generates two additional captions: (i) a paraphrased caption $c^+$, preserving the meaning of $c$ but differing in lexical or syntactic structure; (ii) a negated caption $c^-$, representing the opposite of the original description.
+Given a CLIP model, text embeddings can be obtained from $c$, $c^+$ and $c^-$, denoted respectively as $\mathbf{t}$, $\mathbf{t}^+$, and $\mathbf{t}^-$.
+All embeddings are $\ell_2$-normalized such that $\|\mathbf{t}\|_2 = \|\mathbf{t}^+\|_2 = \|\mathbf{t}^-\|_2 = 1$.